 The challenge now is to integrate a wide range of configurations and transmission capacities in existing networks and provide an environmental assessment to ensure improvements to the ecological footprint, decarbonization, and the efficiency of one system over another.

-Following this approach, the ModeliScale project uses the virtual twin experience from Dassault Systèmes to manage and predict complex systems of electricity production, management and delivery with ModSim (modelling and simulation) solutions.
+The ModeliScale project uses the virtual twin experience from Dassault Systèmes to manage and predict complex systems of electricity production, management inside a city.

 The COP26 “nature” goal highlights the preservation of natural ecosystems and biodiversity through the protection of forests, wetlands and coastal regions, as well as management of agriculture, deforestation and land-use changes.
 Often seen as being in opposition to human and sustainable resource development, this goal is in fact compatible with the growth of populations and their needs.